frederickaplan/fdh/files/PART1/fdh-1-1.md

 Interestingly, in 2020, a new term Computational Humanities was relaunched to describe serious applications of computational approaches to Humanities research questions.

 ### 2.2.
-A common trait between Computing and Humanities: finding patterns
+A common trait between Humanities disciplines : finding patterns
 Indeed, even if they are not always aware of it, most research in the humanities shares the same objective: finding or organising patterns (be them linguistic, musical, historical, etc.)

+> Hypothesis : **Humanities methods** are characterised by the search for patterns

 Computers, on the other hand, can be defined not only as digital systems but also, more conceptually, as pattern organisers.
 Therefore they have the potential to operate a restructuring of knowledge in the Humanities, which will naturally grow from this ability to recognize patterns.

+> Definition : **Computers** are pattern organisers

+### 2.3.
+Humanities methods have inspired computer science techniques
 But the link between Computer Science and Humanities is deeper than a simple alignment of the objectives of humanities and the abilities of computer science.

-### 2.3.
-Focus : Chomsky and Panini
 Noam Chomsky, an american linguist, established the connection between Linguistics and Computer Science.
 He considered Panini as his spiritual father.
 Panini invented (around the 5th century BCE) a formal system of rules to describe Sanskirt — the first example of a formal grammatical system.
 Panini's grammar can be considered a recursive algorithmic system of rules.

 This proto-system was used nearly 2500 years laters as the underlying formalism of programming languages.
 Chomsky’s way of defining grammar, as a set of formal rules, and inspired by Panini, served as a model for the structure of the ALGOL compiler.

-What better example of the permeability of the boundary between humanities and the digital world than that of the close intertwining of an ancient grammatical protosystem and a pioneering programming language?
+This is an example of the permeability of the boundary between humanities and the digital world : a close intertwining of an ancient grammatical protosystem and a pioneering programming language.

 The division between the digital and humanist worlds is a construct.
-The key ideas in the history of computer science do come from the humanities, rather than electronics or engineering.
+Key ideas in the history of computer science do come from the humanities, rather than electronics or engineering.

+> Hypothesis : **Humanities methods** have inspired **Computer Science techniques**

 ## 3. The invention of the "Digital Humanities"
 ### 3.1.
 From Humanities Computing to Digital Humanities
 The terminological change from Humanities Computing to Digital Humanities has been attributed to John Unsworth, Ray Siemens and Susan Schreibman, editors of the monograph _A Companion to Digital Humanities_ (2004).

-There is, though, an important difference between Humanities Computing and Digital Humanities: the latter has at its core this bi-directionality — DH leads to a better understanding of both computing and the humanities.
+There is, though, an important difference between Humanities Computing and Digital Humanities: the latter has at its core this bi-directionality — DH ambitions to lead to a better understanding of both computing and the humanities.

-In that sense, it goes beyond just applying computing to humanities questions or understanding digital operations from a humanities point-of-view.
-Instead, it lies in understanding the deep link between the two disciplines.
+In that sense, it goes beyond just applying computing to humanities questions.
+As it also aims tor understand digital operations from a humanities point-of-view, it lies in understanding the deep link between the two disciplines.

 ### 3.2.
-Digital Humanities: practice over theory
+Practice over theory

-A shift in focus was observed in the field around 2005: many researchers in Digital Humanities indeed started to insist on the importance of practice over theory.
+A shift in focus was observed in the field around 2005: many researchers in Digital Humanities started to insist on the importance of practice over theory.

 One of the early-stage specificity of this community was the organization of the THATCamp (The Humanities and Technology Camp): an open conference, with inexpensive meetings where humanists and technologists of all skill levels could learn and build together in sessions proposed on the spot.
 The slogan of the THATCamps was “More hack, less yacks”.

 In the same line, Claire Warwick suggested a very open definition: *If you think you are doing it, then you probably are.*

+### 3.3.
+How to translate "Digital Humanities"
 Thanks notably to this hands-on approach, between 2010 and 2020, Digital Humanities expanded as a global multilingual phenomenon, beyond the english-speaking countries where it had first appeared.
 (Example: The Digital Humanities 2014 in Lausanne Call for Paper has been translated in 14 languages by volunteers.)

-### 3.3.
-How to translate "Digital Humanities"
 This raised the question on how to translate the term Digital Humanities in other languages.
 In Italy, the term "Informatica umanistica" is still used although it is much closer to Humanities Computing than Digital Humanities.

 In the French speaking world, there is still a quite intense debate.
 The official translation of Digital in French is “numérique”.
 So, many French researchers use the term “Humanités numériques”, as opposed to the english-influenced Humanités digitales.